Introduction

 The Federal Inland Revenue Service (FIRS) outlines specific allowable deductions.
 Below are key categories of allowable deductions:

-• Business Expenses:ย All ordinary and necessary expenses incurred during business operations are deductible.
+- Business Expenses: All ordinary and necessary expenses incurred during business operations are deductible.

-This includes costs for supplies, employee salaries, and rent.
+This includes costs for supplies, employee salaries, and rent. - Interest Payments: Companies can deduct interest paid on loans.

-• Depreciation:ย Corporate entities can claim depreciation on assets like machinery and buildings.
+This reduction applies to loans taken for business purposes. - Depreciation: Corporate entities can claim depreciation on assets like machinery and buildings.

-• Research and Development Costs:ย Expenses related to R&D can be deducted.
+This deduction occurs over the asset’s useful life. - Research and Development Costs: Expenses related to R&D can be deducted.

-• Professional Fees:ย Fees paid for professional services, such as legal advice and consulting, are deductible.
+This deduction encourages innovation within industries. - Professional Fees: Fees paid for professional services, such as legal advice and consulting, are deductible.

-• Tax Audit Fees:ย Costs incurred during tax audits are also allowable as deductions.
+- Tax Audit Fees: Costs incurred during tax audits are also allowable as deductions.

 Understanding these allowable deductions can help a corporate entity ensure compliance while optimizing tax liabilities.